 Add the dates, figs, 1 cup of the port, 1 cup of the rum, the almonds, brandied cherries with their liquid, currants, candied orange peel, prunes and dark and golden raisins to a food processor.
 Process this mixture until the dried fruit is broken down into smaller chunks.
+Stir in the orange juice.
 Allow it to soak in the rum for at least 2 hours 30 minutes, but preferably for 2 to 3 days.

 Preheat the oven to 350 degrees F. Grease 2 cake pans and line them with brown or wax paper.

-In a stand mixer, combine the butter, flour, brown sugar, baking powder, allspice, cinnamon, cloves, nutmeg, salt and eggs.
+In a stand mixer, combine the butter, flour, brown sugar, baking powder, allspice, cinnamon, cloves, nutmeg, salt, molasses, browning and eggs.
 Slowly add the rum-soaked fruit to the mixer a little at a time and mix to combine all of the ingredients.

 Divide the cake batter between the prepared cake pans.
 Bake the cakes in a water bath by filling a large roasting pan halfway up with water and then setting the cake pans inside.
 Bake for 1 hour 30 minutes.